Petaluma, California: Economy

-Amy's Kitchen, Calix Inc., CamelBak, Clover Stornetta Farms, Lagunitas Brewing Company, and Petaluma Poultry. are based in Petaluma.
-Mesa Boogie and Enphase Energy were also founded in Petaluma.
+Amy's Kitchen, Calix Inc., Clover Sonoma, Lagunitas Brewing Company, and Petaluma Poultry are based in Petaluma.
+Mesa/Boogie and Enphase Energy were also founded in Petaluma.

 Top employers

-According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

 Military

 U.S. Coast Guard

 The U.S. Coast Guard operates Training Center Petaluma just outside Petaluma, near Two Rock.
 It operates several of its class "A" and "C" schools at TRACEN Petaluma, including the Electronics Technician (ET), Culinary Specialist (CS), Health Service Technician (HS), Information Systems Technician (IT), Operation Specialist (OS), Storekeeper (SK), and Yeoman (YN) schools.

-The Coast Guard also operates the Chief Petty Officer Academy at the TRACEN.
-Academy trains senior non-commissioned officers (Chief Petty Officers) for both the U.S. Coast Guard and the U.S. Air Force.
+The Coast Guard also operates the Chief Petty Officer Academy at TRACEN, which trains senior non-commissioned officers (Chief Petty Officers) for both the U.S. Coast Guard and the U.S. Air Force.

 California National Guard

-The California National Guard operates an armed forces facility in Petaluma, at 580 Vallejo Street.
+The California National Guard operates an armed forces facility in Petaluma.

+Arts and culture

+The Petaluma Arts Center is located here.

+The annual Butter and Eggs Day Festival is a celebration of Petaluma's culture and heritage.
+It includes a parade surrounded by a festival with contains food, crafts, live music, two large kids areas, and beverage gardens.

+The Cinnabar Theater is a professional non-profit theater, and is also home to the Young Repertory Theater.